How to discourage rodents from eating your bird food

 Rats dislike capsicum (found in chillis) but birds cannot taste it, and some people find that both rats and squirrels can be deterred using bird food laced with chilli flakes.

-Rats avoid our garden thanks to our dog, who is very efficient at killing rats and mice when she sees them (and she always looks like such a gentle soul), but I know they are a nightmare for some families.
+Rats avoid our garden thanks to our dog, who is very efficient at killing rats and mice when she sees them (although she always looks like such a gentle soul), but I know they are a nightmare for some families.
 Do you have any tips for discouraging rats in your garden?